Metrics are a funny thing in SaaS.

 While these stats are hair-raising, improving customer retention means more than just the ability to keep your head above water.
 In fact, 80% of your future revenue will come from 20% of your user base today.
 Convince just a few more users into sticking around more, and that future revenue number goes way up.

-So now that you're convinced of the importance of customer retention, here's a churn calculator to make your life a little easier.
+So now that you're convinced of the importance of customer retention, here's a retention calculator to make your life a little easier.